 Art can be prophetic, creating critical awareness of injustice, brokenness, oppression, and the need for action to alleviate suffering.

 “Using the arts to create critical awareness is not new.
 In the Old Testament Jeremiah, Isaiah, Amos, and other prophets used drama, allegory, and poetry to jolt people and nations into thinking about their lives in the world.
 Jesus, by his presence and his storytelling, often confused and angered those around him who did not want to recognize their own role in oppressing the poor.
 He created critical awareness among the poor by causing them to see and act on the new life of freedom that was possible outside the accepted cultural boundaries based on status, wealth, power, religion, gender, and ethnicity.”
-(Corbitt and Nix-Early, Taking it to the Streets: Using the Arts to Transform Your Community, p.
+(Taking it to the Streets: Using the Arts to Transform Your Community, by J. Nathan Corbitt and Vivian Nix-Early, p.
 129)In the movie, Exit Through the Gift Shop, an eccentric Frenchman Thierry Guetta has an obsession to videotape the secret lives of the most famous street artists as they create their art.
 Even though he tells the street artists he is making a documentary, he in fact has no ability to do so, he simply collects box after box of unmarked videotapes.
 In his exploits, Guetta meets many of the most famous street artists in the world, including Space Invader, Shephard Fairey (known for his Andre the Giant stencils and made famous through his colorful Barack Obama posters during the 2008 election) and the most famous and most mysterious street artist of them all, Banksy, whose legendary art mysteriously appears on walls, bridges, and streets throughout the world.
 All we know of Banksy’s identity is that he is a 30-something male from the Bristol area of England.
 In the film, Banksy’s face is obscured in black while he wears a hoody as he is speaks to the camera.

 Banksy is one of today’s greatest creative geniuses.
 Most of his art is created through a unique stenciling technique (though he also creates physical props) and these masterpieces are often satirical and subversive, using irreverent dark humor to offer insightful social commentary.